 The more a person engages in the obsession-compulsion cycle, the stronger the Contamination OCD can become.
-The more they wash and avoid, the more the fear of contamination grows.
 The more they wash, the more they need to keep washing.
 The more they avoid, the more they must keep avoiding.
 OCD plays a tricky game, enticing the person with only small amounts of relief, only to then increase the fear and obsessions in the long run.
 This downward spiral can eventually take over the life of someone with Contamination OCD.
 The condition may lead to difficulty holding jobs, maintaining relationships, and even leaving the house.

 Is Contamination OCD Treatable?

 The bright side to this painful form of OCD is that effective treatment is available.
 A specific form of Cognitive Behavioral Therapy called Exposure and Response Prevention (ERP) therapy is the recommended treatment available for all forms of OCD.
 It was established specifically as a treatment for OCD, and its effectiveness has been demonstrated over decades of rigorous scientific research.

-ERP involves exposing a person with OCD to something that will trigger their obsessive thoughts and then encouraging the person to resist performing their familiar compulsions.
-This allows the person to learn that their anxiety will come down on its own and that the compulsive behaviors are not necessary.
+ERP involves exposing a person with OCD to something that will trigger their obsessive thoughts and then encouraging them to resist performing their familiar compulsions.
+This allows the person to learn that their anxiety will pass on its own and that compulsive behaviors are not necessary.